spmallette/spmallette.github.com/about.md

 permalink: /about/
 ---

-Stephen Mallette has been one of the core contributors to the [Apache TinkerPop&trade;](https://tinkerpop.apache.org) open source graph computing framework since 2009 and is a former Project Management Committee (PMC) Chair of the project.
+A core contributor and long-time maintainer of [Apache TinkerPop&trade;](https://tinkerpop.apache.org), Stephen Mallette has helped define the standards and architecture behind some of the world’s most prominent graph systems.
+His work on the TinkerPop framework and the Gremlin query language has powered major products including Titan, DataStax Graph, and currently [Amazon Neptune](https://aws.amazon.com/neptune/), enabling graph computing at scale across industries.

 ## Articles & Presentations